lnvglr/character-diversion/character-diversion.md

 #### Image detection

 The current design of the platform requires users to upload font files in order to refer to certain characters.
-The reality in typographic discourse is, however, that some questions orbit around typefaces that have not font files or the licensing disallows the upload of font files.
-Currently, those discourse are held by uploading imagery and even drawings of letterforms.
+The reality in typographic discourse is, however, that some questions orbit around typefaces that have no font files or the licensing disallows the upload of font files.
+Currently, those discourses are held by uploading imagery and even drawings of letterforms.

 A potential future feature of Character Diversion could be the option to upload an image instead of a font and have the app automatically detect the letters, assign them to their Unicode symbol and allow users to associate opinions with those letters.
-This way a core functionality of Character Diversion would be extended to wide range of use cases.
+This way a core functionality of Character Diversion would be extended to a wide range of use cases.

 #### Multiple Fonts and Font Instances

 As of writing this, *Character Diversion* does not support multiple font files or multiple font instances like Light, Regular and Bold.
 With the support for variable fonts, the possibility exists to link opinions with certain stylistic variations.
-And future support for multiple fonts should follow a similar design pattern: in the meta data of an opinion referenced glyphs and spectra on variable font axes are already denoted, adding the font instance as an extra data point will be straight forward.
+And future support for multiple fonts should follow a similar design pattern: in the metadata of an opinion referenced glyphs and spectra on variable font axes are already denoted, adding the font instance as an extra data point will be straight forward.

 #### Versioning